-* Mix it up - try a variety of different campground types (public and private) for a more interesting RV experience, and to find out what you like the best.
+* Mix it up - try a variety of different park types (public and private) for a more interesting RV experience, and to find out what you like the best.

 * Reservations for many state parks can be made through ReserveAmerica.com.
 In addition to providing a centralized on line reservation service for the public parks, they are adding some privately-owned partners.